Khailas12/Khailas12/README.md

   </h2>
 </summary>

+💻 I'm working on with integrated Django and NodeJs Technology

-🎓 Currently pursuing my final year - Bachelor of Computer Application (BCA).
+🎓 I'm Currently pursuing my final year - Bachelor of Computer Application (BCA).

 ⚡ Loves Coding, Listening to Music, Watching Movies and TV Shows.

-✨ Trying to learn and experiment new things as long as it takes.
+✨ Trying to learn and experiment new things perpetually.
  <br>

 <summary>